You Make It Feel Like Christmas (song): Cover versions and usage in media

 For a seasonal promotional campaign of the American motor company Ram Trucks in December 2018, the single was used in television commercials to advertise the new Ram 1500 pickup truck.
 Additionally, American record label Power Music remade "You Make It Feel Like Christmas" as a dance remix called the "Workout Remix", and released it to their Apple Music profile on November 6, 2020.
-On December 16, 2020, The Voice contestant Carter Rubin performed "You Make It Feel Like Christmas" with Stefani during the season 19 finale.
+On December 16, 2020, The Voice winner Carter Rubin performed "You Make It Feel Like Christmas" with Stefani during the season 19 finale.
 Their version appears on his first extended play, The Season 19 Collection, a compilation of select performances from the series.
 It was released for digital download and streaming in the US and Canada, through Republic Records.